History of Icynene™

-Q - What is ICYNENE Classic Max™ Spray Foam Insulation?
+Q - What is Huntsman FOAM-LOK 450™ Open Cell Spray Foam Insulation?

 Q - Is it safe?

-A - Yes it meets all the building codes including AC377 fire test, smoke development and flame spread.
-Within hours of application VOC emissions is 100 times better than the safe concentration level (TLV).
+A - Yes it meets all the building codes including, fire test, smoke development and flame spread.
+Within hours of application VOC emissions is 100 times less than the safe concentration level (TLV).

 Q - What’s the difference between open cell and closed cell foam?

-A - ICYNENE Classic Max™ Open Cell Foam is 100% water blown, has an R-Value of 3.7 per inch and has a nominal weight of 0.5 pounds per cubic foot, it is air tight, not a moisture barrier and is flexible.
-The R-values are listed by thickness in the International Code Council Evaluation Services Evaluation Report, for Classic Max™ it is ESR-1826.
+A – Huntsman FOAM-LOK 450™ is Open Cell foam is 100% water blown, has an R-Value of 3.7 per inch, Has a nominal weight of 0.5 pounds per cubic foot, is air tight, not a moisture barrier and is flexible and at 5.5” has a water vapor permeance of 11 perm, one less a than a Class III vapor barrier at 10 perm.

-Closed Cell Foams are typically blown with HFCs (hydro-fluoro-carbons), have an R-Value of 6.7 to 7.2 per inch, weigh a nominal 2.0 pounds per cubic foot, are air tight, a moisture barrier, semi-rigid and add structural reinforcement.
-They are used for both residential and commercial applications and are principally the accepted standard for commercial applications.
+Huntsman Closed Cell foams have an R-Value of 7.1 per inch, weigh a nominal 2.0 pounds per cubic foot, are air tight, a moisture barrier, semi-rigid and add structural reinforcement; it is used for both residential and commercial applications and is principally the accepted standard for commercial applications.
 For the same R-Value, closed cell foam is roughly 2 times the cost of open cell.
 We do offer both types and each has its place.

 Q - What is its R value?